ARTICLE I. IN GENERAL

 5-3 Animal bites.

-It shall be the duty of every person bitten, or his or her parent or guardian, and the attending physicians to report to the city health officer within twenty-four (24) hours the name, address and telephone number of the owner or keeper of the animal which bit the person and the complete circumstances.
+It shall be the duty of every person bitten, or their parent or guardian, and the attending physicians to report to an enforcement official, who shall report to the city health officer, within twenty-four (24) hours, if feasible, the name, address and telephone number of the owner or keeper of the animal who bit the person and the complete circumstances, to the extent known.

 5-4 Nuisance animals.

-No owner, keeper or other person having control shall permit an animal to be a nuisance animal.
-For the purposes of this section, nuisance animal means any animal or animals which:
+(a) No owner, keeper or other person having control shall permit an animal to be a nuisance animal.
+For the purposes of this section, nuisance animal means any animal or animals who:

-(1) Molests or harasses passersby or passing vehicles, or otherwise creates a public safety hazard;
+(1) Attacks or harasses passersby or passing vehicles, or otherwise creates a public safety hazard;

-(3) Damages property other than that of its owner;
+(3) Damages property other than that of their owner; damage may include but is not limited to damage caused by urination or spraying;

 (4) Defecates off the premises of the animal’s owner, and the owner, or other individual in control of the animal, fails to remove such deposit immediately;